How much does it cost to install carpet in a room?

 The cost to install carpet is often a small price to pay for the dramatic impact this home upgrade can have on a room.
 Dated, dirty, or worn-out carpet is not just an eyesore, it can trap odors, and affect indoor air quality by harboring mold and allergens.

-Regardless of how necessary new carpet is in your home, you'll still have to make sure your bedroom, hallway, or living room carpet ideas fit within your budget, whether you're remodeling a single room or planning a whole home renovation.
+Regardless of how necessary new carpet ideas are in your home, you'll still have to make sure your bedroom, hallway, or living room carpet ideas fit within your budget, whether you're remodeling a single room or planning a whole home renovation.

 Read on to find out how much new carpet will cost and the factors that will impact your budget bottom line.